EH&S Guidance and Resources for the research community.

 Can I get fit tested for a respirator?

 EH&S provides respirator fit-testing for work-related hazards such as in healthcare settings and research laboratories.
 N95s are not distributed on campus for the general community to use.
-UC's approach to the distribution of N95s during the COVID-19 outbreak differs from UC's responses to wildfore smoke events.
+UC's approach to the distribution of N95s during the COVID-19 outbreak differs from UC's responses to wildfire smoke events.
 With the current stresses that COVID-19 is placing on UC and the entire nation, N95 inventories face significant challenges unlikely to resolve in the short term.
-For this reaosn, the prioritization of N(5 distribution at this time differs.
+For this reason, the prioritization of N95 distribution at this time differs.
 This approach is necessary to support responsible planning and healthcare response for COVID-19.
 For more information for whether your duties require the use of a respiratory, contact EH&S.